Annor-Gyimah/OmniPull/README.md

 ## 📦 Installation

-OmniPull is cross-platform and runs on Windows and Linux.
+OmniPull is cross-platform and runs on Windows, Linux and MacOS.

 ### 🪟 Windows Installation